 3.1 Reaching out to National and International Students

-Many international students come to the province of Ontario from other countries to pursue their secondary school needs, because Ontario is now recognized across Canada and around the globe as a leader in educational excellence, and the Ontario government is committed to continuing to raise the bar even higher.
-Virtual High School focuses on providing a positive educational experience for our international students seeking online OSSD courses at VHS so that many of these students will consider Ontario as a potential destination for their post-secondary education.
+Many international students come to Ontario to pursue secondary school because Ontario is recognized across Canada and around the globe as a leader in educational excellence.
+The Ontario government is committed to keeping Ontario as an educational destination for international students.
+Virtual High School attempts to follow in these footsteps by providing a positive educational experience for our national and international students seeking online Ontario Secondary School Diploma (OSSD) credit courses.
+Students completing their OSSD with Virtual High School may then consider Ontario as a potential destination for their post-secondary education.
 Actions to be taken by VHS are:

-- to focus on the specific educational needs of international students and provide direct intervention to meet these needs in meaningful ways; and
+- focus on the specific educational needs of international students and provide direct intervention to meet these needs in meaningful ways; and

 3.2 To Be Responsive to the Educational Needs of Our Students

-- to adhere to the principles and policies outline in "Growing Success: Assessment and Evaluation, and Reporting in Ontario Schools" in order to improve student learning,
+- adhere to the principles and policies outline in "Growing Success: Assessment and Evaluation, and Reporting in Ontario Schools" in order to improve student learning,

 3.3 To Be Responsive to the Administrative Needs of Our Students

 Virtual High School makes every attempt to provide a full range of academic services to its students - services normally found in all public schools in Ontario.
-Our goal is to make sure that this full range of academic services is provided in a professional and timely manner to all students.
+Our goal is to make sure that this full range of services is provided in a professional and timely manner to all students.
 Actions to be taken by VHS are:

-- to replicate and establish a VHS Individual Education Plan (IEP) for exceptional students in order to identify the student's specific learning expectations and how these expectations are to be accommodated within their online course;
+- replicate and establish a VHS Individual Education Plan (IEP) for exceptional students in order to identify the student's specific learning expectations and how these expectations are to be accommodated within their online course;

-- to establish and maintain Ontario Student Records (OSR) for those students who are the sole responsibility of VHS, following the Ontario Ministry of Education's guidelines; and
+- establish and maintain Ontario Student Records (OSR) for those students who are the sole responsibility of VHS, following the Ontario Ministry of Education's guidelines; and

-- to determine the equivalent credits earned by students entering the Ontario school system in their previous educational setting and to advise the student on the remaining requirements to be completed in order to earn the Ontario Secondary School Diploma (OSSD).
+- determine the equivalent credits earned by students entering the Ontario school system in their previous educational setting and to advise the student on the remaining requirements to be completed in order to earn the Ontario Secondary School Diploma (OSSD).